 Now, in Rick Perry, Romney had an opponent with real money.
-But Perry’s performance was so off-the-charts abysmal, so cringe-inducing, as to shatter all previous standards.
+But Perry’s performance was so off-the-charts abysmal, so cringe-inducing that he shattered all previous standards.
 Gerald Ford in 1976 committed a massive, narrative-shaping gaffe by describing Soviet-dominated Poland as independent.
 Perry committed gaffes of that magnitude several times a day.
 It wasn’t even news.
 The man could not complete his sentences.
 Yes, Republicans cared that he was stupid, but to identify this as a badge of the party’s concern for competence is to set the bar below ground level.

 What’s more, at every turn Romney has dispatched his challengers by outflanking them on the right.
 Perry’s wild threats and bluster had no observable impact on his polling.
 Romney disqualified him by painting him as soft on immigration (and Perry compounded the damage by describing conservatives as “heartless.”)
 Romney attacked Newt Gingrich as a scandal-plagued Washington insider, and Rick Santorum as a labor-friendly earmarker who voted to raise the debt ceiling.